Best Backpacker Insurance: True Traveller v World Nomads Insurance

 2. What is the best long-term backpacker insurance?

 ‘Best’ comes from personal experience.
-I can vouch for True Traveller because they paid out in a timely manner and they have 5 stars on Trustpilot.
-World Nomads has 3 stars but I know that lots of backpackers purchase it and you can read Taylor’s two examples of claiming above.
+I can vouch for True Traveller because they paid out promptly and have 5 stars on Trustpilot.
+World Nomads has 4.2 stars and you can read Taylor’s review above.
+SafetyWing has 4 stars on Trustpilot.

 3. Can I buy 2-year travel insurance?